appcelerator-archive/amp/docs/README.md

     $ docker build -t foo/bar
     $ docker tag foo/bar 127.0.0.1:5000/foo/bar
     $ docker push 127.0.0.1:5000/foo/bar

 The image is now available to be used by a stackfile you deploy to the cluster.
 You can always use images available on Docker Hub.
 Support for alternative and private registry is planned.

+## FaaS (Function as a Service)

+Please check the example function here `examples/functions/demo-function`.

+Also, read the associated [instructions](../examples/functions/demo-function/REAMDE.md).